cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/gdrive/gdrive.rst.txt

 `cloudmesh.yaml` file.

-This file can be used for future purposes so we do not need to login everytime.
+This file can be used for future purposes so we do not need to login every time.
 If we delete this file for any reason, e.g. changing the permission scope, then the authorization process will again ask for login id and password, and again create ``token.pickle`` automatically.